Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Introduction

 Parallel to these natural architectures, amplification in molecular diagnostics and synthetic biology enables the detection of scarce biomarkers and the construction of complex biochemical circuits.
 Enzyme-free DNA circuits have demonstrated highly sophisticated functions: Seelig~\emph{et al.} implemented modular logic gates with signal restoration and amplification~\cite{seelig2006science}, and Qian and Winfree scaled strand-displacement cascades into multi-layer logic devices~\cite{Lulu2011Science}.
 Likewise, dynamic amplification schemes such as the hybridization chain reaction and catalytic hairpin assembly rely on cascading strand displacements to robustly boost signal levels~\cite{Li2011}.

-Amplifiers typically rely on bridging an energy barrier in the presence of the analyte and thus necessarily operate out of equilibrium.
+Chemical amplifiers typically rely on bridging an energy barrier in the presence of the analyte and thus necessarily operate out of equilibrium.
 For example, most DNA‐based amplifiers rely on fuel-driven kinetic cascades.
 In the hybridization chain reaction, two DNA hairpins remain kinetically trapped until an initiator strand opens one, setting off a chain of strand-displacement reactions~\cite{Dirks-Pierce2004}.
 Likewise, catalytic hairpin assembly uses a series of metastable hairpin fuels: analyte binding to one hairpin exposes a toehold that catalytically opens the next, releasing the analyte to repeat the cycle and yielding hundreds-fold signal amplification~\cite{Jiang2013}.

 Nonetheless, it is possible to perform signal amplification at thermodynamic equilibrium.
 In such systems, prior to the addition of the analyte, the thermodynamic equilibrium has a relatively small amount of output (detection species).
 The addition of the analyte shifts the energy landscape, and subsequent relaxation to the new equilibrium increases the output concentration by more than the amount of analyte added.
 An important potential advantage of equilibrium amplifiers is that they do not rely on a kinetic barrier, and thus can indefinitely remain in the untriggered state.
+Equilibrium amplifiers also necessarily avoid complex enzymes typical of natural signaling cascades since the only role an enzyme can play is to modify a kinetic barrier.
 Equilibrium amplifiers also support dynamic signal processing: changing the input (e.g., swapping input strands) causes the system to re-equilibrate accordingly~\cite{sterin2025thermodynamically}, whereas kinetically controlled systems are generally single-use, requiring their metastable complexes to be externally regenerated for each new input.
-A family of equilibrium amplifiers was recently proposed in the Thermodynamic Binding Network (TBN) model~\cite{petrack2023}.
+A family of equilibrium amplifiers was recently proposed in the Thermodynamic Binding Network (TBN) model~\cite{Doty2017,petrack2023}.